HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-04-03-Dijkstra's-Prime-Number-Algorithm.md

 list of the firs 100 prime numbers.
 (The 100th prime number is `541`, who would have thought?).

-What is remarkable about this algoirthm it uses no divisions, only a very innocent looking check for inequality `PRIM = X ~= V[K]`, is performed to single out divisible numbers.
+What is remarkable about this algoirthm it uses no divisions at all!
+Just a very innocent looking check for inequality `PRIM = X ~= V[K]` is performed to single out divisible numbers.

-While this certainly sparked my curiosity, I was at a first glance not able to make sense out of this algorithm.
+This certainly sparked my curiosity.
+However, at first glance, I was not able to make much sense out of this algorithm!

 ## A refactored version

-I spend some time, refactoring this algorithm, to make it more ideomatric and see what's going on.
-The result is the following
+Let's see if we can make this rather acrane program more readable by refactoring it into a form that is more 'modern' ideomatric and easier to comprehend.
+The result is the following listing:
-listing:

 {% figure Dijkstra_files/typed png 'A  refactored version of Dijkstras prime number algorithm' %}